 These examinations, undertaken by a medical practitioner appointed by DFES, are designed to highlight any conditions that would prevent or hinder an applicant from effectively carrying out firefighting duties and which may put the individual, colleagues, or members of the community at risk.
 The medical practitioner provides DFES with an applicants’ suitability for the role of firefighter based on all the information available to them.

-If you have had any questions regarding a significant medical condition or injury, please feel free to email the Firefighter Recruitment team, firefighter.recruitment@dfes.wa.gov.au.
-Please note, while the team may be able to provide general advice, it is unable to provide assessment of individual cases.
+If you have any questions regarding a significant medical condition or injury, please feel free to email the Firefighter Recruitment team, firefighter.recruitment@dfes.wa.gov.au.
+Please note, while the team may be able to provide general advice, they are unable to provide assessment of individual cases.
 Medical conditions can be complex, and in some instances, after appropriate case assessment, may ultimately be found to be incompatible with unrestricted firefighting duties.
 Candidates must satisfy all medical requirements to progress.

 When requested, applicants are required to obtain their: